Spooky, Sustainable Fun: Champing in a Church in the UK

 Necessary for the nighttime.

-As was the theme of the town itself, the church was small, with box pews – something I’d never seen before.
+As with the town itself, the church is small, with box pews – something I’d never seen before.
+I guess it’s not a very Australian thing.

-There was one in the far left corner where the choir would once sing.
-It’s now fitted with a couple of camp beds, where we’d been laying our heads for the night.
+One in the far left corner was where the choir would sing.
+It’s now fitted with a couple of camp beds, where we’d be laying our heads for the night.

 Perfect set up for wine and chats.